segmentio/segment-docs/src/connections/destinations/catalog/actions-stackadapt/index.md

 ![Image showing event rule in StackAdapt the matches a User Registered event](images/user-registered-event-rule.png)

-When forwarding past events using Reverse ETL, keep in mind that only users who have interacted with an ad from an associated campaign within the conversion tracker's configured view-through expiry window (for impressions) or click-through expiry window (for clicks) will count as conversions.
+When forwarding past events using Reverse ETL, only users who have interacted with an ad from an associated campaign within the conversion tracker's configured view-through expiry window (for impressions) or click-through expiry window (for clicks) will count as conversions.
 These windows can be set to up to 180 days in the conversion tracker configuration.

 {% include components/actions-fields.html %}